sumanbgl/udacity-azure-data-engineer/README.md

 What issues are blocking my progress? getting limited time due to sickness.
 Hope to be back to normal very soon.

+- 12 August 2022
+Day-42 : DE

+What did I learn today?
+Learnt the concept of Spark SQL, did the Spark SQL exercise and learnt RDD concept.

+What will I learn tomorrow?
+Will continue working on project 3.

+What issues are blocking my progress?
+Nothing so far.